Stanford-Blood-Center/MGP-Public/README.md

 between MGP calculations and Match Grade content.

-Both modes display locus-level mismatches, if donor serum antibodies are present, and whether surrogates were used due to donor alleles not being present in the Single Antigen Bead (SAB) panel.
+Both modes display locus-level mismatches, if donor serum antibodies are present, and whether surrogates were used due to donor alleles not being present in Class I and Class II Single Antigen Bead (SAB) panels.

 Logs containing important information on the evaluation process are available for download after each run.